 Warning: This website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-The National Museum of Australia is unveiling a series of commemorative plaques representing Defining Moments.
+The National Museum of Australia is unveiling a series of commemorative plaques to mark key Defining Moments.
+Plaques in the stone floor of the Gandel Atrium at the National Museum in Canberra include:

 Snowy Mountains Scheme

-This plaque honours the Mabo decision, which was handed down by the High Court of Australia on 3 June 1992 on Thursday Island in the Torres Strait on 17 June 2015.
+A plaque honouring the Mabo decision, handed down by the High Court of Australia on 3 June 1992, was unveiled on Thursday Island in the Torres Strait on 17 June 2015.

 The Museum honours the Mabo decision as a defining moment in our history.
 This landmark decision defined Australian law on native title.